xyzroe/ws-tcp-bridge/README.md

 - `ADVERTISE_HOST`: override the host/IP in logs and `/mdns` serial entries
 - Port is taken from the CLI arg (default 8765)
+- In Docker, you can also use `PORT` env and map the same container port with `-p PORT:PORT`.

+## Home Assistant add-on (optional)

+An add-on definition is included under `home-assistant-addon/ws-tcp-bridge/` and is published alongside releases.

+Install:

+1. In Home Assistant, go to Settings → Add-ons → Add-on Store.
+2. Add this repository URL or import the add-on folder into a local add-ons repo.
+3. Install “WS TCP Bridge”, start it, and toggle “Start on boot” if desired.

+Config keys:

+- `port` (default: 8765)
+- `advertise_host` (optional): IP/hostname to publish in logs and `/mdns` serial entries.

+Serial and mDNS tips:

+- Ensure the add-on has access to serial hardware (enable UART/hardware access or map devices depending on your HA setup).
+- For better mDNS behavior, host networking may be required depending on your environment.

 ## Build your own binaries (optional)